spotify/docker-kafka/README.md

 Todo
 ---

-* Not particularily optimzed for startup time.
+* Not particularily optimized for startup time.
 * Better docs